emdarcher/bit_banged_banner/README.md

 I use this programmer because it has a great Open Source tool available for it called `minipro` which you can find here: https://gitlab.com/DavidGriffith/minipro/

-To flash we use the included tool `miniprohex` as it can flash using a `*.hex` file.
-The programming command I used is below.
-If you are using a different 8051 clone instead of the `at89c51` then make sure to change that part of the command.
+To flash we use the tool `miniprohex` from minipro, as it can flash using a `*.hex` file.
+The programming command I used is below. **NOTE:** If you are using a different 8051 clone instead of the `at89c51` then make sure to change that part of the command.
 ```
 miniprohex -p at89c51 -w main.hex -s
 ```